 Includes a 36-Week, 4-Day schedule designed to save one day a week for co-ops, music lessons, sports, field trips or other extra-curricular activities.
 Includes colorful map answer keys, discussion questions and answers as well as background notes to help you get the most from the time you spend with your child.

-As an added benefit in 2016, you will receive free online access for 1 year to the electronic version of this guide.
+As an added benefit, you will receive free online access for 1 year to the electronic version of this guide.

 As you sketch an overview of history, you get to:

 - Recline at a scrumptious Roman feast with a nobleman and his family

 - Discover why we know much more about Ancient Egypt than we do about other civilizations such as Crete